 Colman McCarthy, of Washington, D.C.: Colman is a former columnist with The Washington Post, and has written for several magazines, including The New Yorker and The Progressive.
 Colman directs the Center for Teaching Peace, a non-profit organization that helps schools establish peace studies programs.
 He is the author of I’d Rather Teach Peace.

 Joseph Nangle, OFM of Washington, D.C.: Joe is a member of the Franciscan – Province of the Most Holy Name, New York City.
-He has been a professed religious for 5 years and 49 years an ordained priest.
-He has been involved in urban ministry in Boston and New York City and was a missionary to Bolivia ad founding pastor of Most Holy Name Parish, Lima, Peru.
+He has been involved in urban ministry in Boston and New York City and was a missionary to Bolivia and founding pastor of Most Holy Name Parish, Lima, Peru.
 Joe was on staff at the Office for International Justice and Peace, U.S. Conference of Catholic Bishops, and was the director for the Justice and Peace Office, Conference of Major Superiors of Men.
 Joe was a staff member and writer for Sojourners Magazine and the Director of the Franciscan Mission Service (lay overseas mission program).
 He is currently Associate Pastor for Hispanic Ministries at Our Lady Queen of Peace Parish, Arlington, VA.
 Joe is a founding member of Assisi Community, Washington, D.C. (an intentional community of lay men and women, religious and priests living in two inner-city row houses and dedicated to simplicity of life and social change).

-Gerard Vanderhaar (deceased) – Gerard was a founding member of Pax Christi USA, a professor of religion and peace studies at Christian Brothers University in Memphis, and a member of the ‘Alternatives to Violence’ commission of Pax Christi USA.
+Gerard Vanderhaar (deceased): Gerry was a founding member of Pax Christi USA, a professor of religion and peace studies at Christian Brothers University in Memphis, and a member of the ‘Alternatives to Violence’ commission of Pax Christi USA.
 He wrote many books, including Personal Nonviolence: A Practical Spirituality for Peacemakers, and Beyond Violence: In the Spirit of the Non-violent Christ, which won the Pax Christi USA Book Award in 1998.